Biden says 'every indication' Russia ready to invade Ukraine

 Biden also said he had "no plans" to speak soon with Putin.

-Russia held out an offer of diplomacy, handing the US a response Thursday to offers to engage in talks on limiting missile deployments in Europe, restrictions on military drills, and other confidence-building measures.
+Russia held out an offer of diplomacy, handing the US a response this week to offers to engage in talks on limiting missile deployments in Europe, restrictions on military drills, and other confidence-building measures.

 The response, released by the Foreign Ministry, deplored the West's refusal to meet the main Russian security and demands and reaffirmed that Moscow could take unspecified "military-technical measures" if the US and its allies continue to stonewall its concerns.